annulen/sysdig-wiki/Sysdig-Examples.md

 Note: For a reference list of basic sysdig commands, see the [quick reference guide](sysdig Quick Reference Guide#wiki-basic-command-list)

-* Print the top files that apache has been reading or writing to
-> sysdig -c topfiles "proc.name=httpd"

 * Show the directories that the user "root" visits
 > sysdig -p"%evt.arg.path" "evt.type=chdir and user.name=root"